Health & Safety

 - Make sure you always carry the emergency contact numbers for your on-site coordinator, the U.S. embassy/consulate, and the police.

-- Avoid potential target areas, especially bars, clubs, fast food restaurants, banks churches, embassies/consulates frequented by U.S. citizens.
+- Avoid potential target areas, especially bars, clubs, fast food restaurants, banks churches, and embassies/consulates frequented by U.S. citizens.

 - Stay away from areas known to have large concentrations of residents unfriendly to the United States.